lykamarcelino/team05_unr_react_app/README.md

 # Team 05 Senior Project README
-This repository contains the new React app
+This repository contains the frontend for the Team05 Senior Project

 ## Running the Code